 - Pain in the toes, especially near the big toe.
 Either the entire big toe joint or just the inner part of the joint can ache when you walk or put pressure on your feet.

 - Pain when wearing specific shoes that are tight around the toes, but not other shoes.

-- The toes having a limited range of motion and feeling restricted.
+- The toes develop a limited range of motion and feel restricted.